-College-level work completed prior to high school graduation may be awarded transfer credits upon receipt of the following: (1) an official letter from the high school principal, secondary school counselor or other educational professional describing the college-level program of study; (2) an official letter from the college/university stating that the courses were taught by members of the regular faculty, open to enrollment by and graded in competition with regularly matriculated undergraduates at the college and a regular part of the normal curriculum published in the college catalog; and (3) an official, seal-bearing transcript from the college/university showing a grade of C or better.
+College-level work completed prior to high school graduation, including college courses that fulfill high school graduation requirements, may be awarded transfer credits upon receipt of the following: (1) an official letter from the high school principal, secondary school counselor or other educational professional describing the college-level program of study; (2) an official letter from the college/university stating that the courses were taught by members of the regular faculty, open to enrollment by and graded in competition with regularly matriculated undergraduates at the college and a regular part of the normal curriculum published in the college catalog; (3) a course syllabus; and (4) an official, seal-bearing transcript from the college/university showing a grade of C or better.
 Credit or advanced standing for courses taught at the high school will not be accepted.
 With respect to courses taught in a distance learning format, and for other requirements, each academic program will review on a case by case basis.
 Each supporting document is to be sent to the Dean of the College in which the student is enrolling.
+All pre-matriculated credit must be accepted and approved before the completion of two semesters at Villanova.